Posted on

 Archangel

-Altar angel himself is often depicted holding this cube, emphasizing his role as a keeper of divine wisdom and the architect of celestial patterns.
+The Altar angel is often depicted holding this Cube, emphasizing his role as a keeper of divine wisdom and the architect of celestial patterns.
 Through this iconography, Metatron transcends as a bridge between earthly existence and cosmic divinity, guiding souls in their metaphysical journey.

 The Significance of Metatron in Sacred Geometry